 Transfer Agents Strategy

 I have been pretty selective (or at least I’d like to think that I was selective) in the companies I have picked.
-My rule is that is must be a blue chip (with exceptions), and must provide an essential service needed by society on top of being well managed companies.
+My rule is that is must be a blue chip (with exceptions of REITs) and must provide an essential service needed by society on top of being well-managed companies.
 As you can see in my monthly Dividend Income reports, I own the following sectors with the Transfer Agents.

 - Financial – Mostly Canadian Banks to be specific